Reviewed April 9, 2026

 The NExT will be the single gateway for medical licensing, PG admissions, and foreign graduate screening in India.
-Here's everything you need to know — and how to start preparing now.
+Here's what the NMC has confirmed, what remains deferred, and how to prepare now without losing focus on the still-active NEET PG pathway.

 What is NExT?